Employee feedback examples using formal, informal, and constructive techniques

 - What are our team’s standards for working together with each other and with other teams, customers/clients, or vendors?

 - What ways have we given and received feedback in the past that worked for us?

-- Focus on Solutions – You can’t change the past behavior; stay focused on the future and solving the issue.
-This is a different approach to ‘explaining away’ past behaviors or re-hashing a single incident instead of focusing on the next steps to get to your goal.
+You can’t change the past behavior.
+Instead, stay focused on the future and on solving the issue.
+This is a different approach to ‘explaining away’ past behaviors or re-hashing a single incident - the focus should be on the next steps to get to your goal.

 5. Take notes and share your lessons and guidelines back to your team

 Foster interactions where employees and teams can set their own goals for improvement and align your feedback.
 Examples of interactions include:

 - Conversations around what you’ve all agreed to work on together

 7. Reinforce with your team that the things they’re working on are learned through study, practice, and repetition

 Growing our individual feedback muscles will help us all get to a place where each person can learn from each other.
 Remind your team that what seems effortless for someone else may be a skill they’ve decided to work on in the past.
 Think of suitable opportunities when you can open the floor to colleagues to allow them space to share their journeys with each other.